-In french, we say “Le cordonnier est toujours le plus mal chaussé” which I found an English equivalent in “the shoemaker’s son always goes barefoot”.
+Here is a French saying “Le cordonnier est toujours le plus mal chaussé”.
+I found an English equivalent in “the shoemaker’s son always goes barefoot”.
 I believe this is nowhere more true than in the software industry!

-“Software is eating the world” they say.
+“Software is eating the world!”
 Software is now able to do things that only humans used to be.
-So why the hell are we driving our projects as if we were a horde of amateur hitch hikers ?
+Why the hell are we driving our projects as if we were a horde of amateur hitchhikers?

 Being data driven would allow us to answer questions such as :

-- What are the estimated cost and value of increasing our test coverage of 1%?
+- What are the estimated cost and value of increasing our test coverage by 1%?

-Details a very practical guide about the lean startup process, which is a very good starting point to any kind of lean software development.
+Details a very practical guide about the lean startup process.
+It’s a very good starting point to any kind of lean software development.

-This book explains with real world examples how to use Kanban board to control your work queues and improve your flow of work, a real basic for any lean product development.
+This book explains with real world examples how to use Kanban board to control your work queues and improve your flow of work.
+A true classic for any lean product development.

 The Principles of Product Development Flow: Second Generation Lean Product Development by Donald G. Reinertsen

 This book is rather theoretical, but it links all subjects together: lean startup, risk management, Kanban, and economics.
-I guess it’s a must read on the subject.
+It’s a must-read on the subject.

-If the flow book gives a big picture view of what you want, this one explains how you can actually measure all the aspects of your product development in $ value.
+The flow book gives a big picture view of what we want to achieve.
+This book explains how to actually measure all the aspects of your product development in dollar value.

-Reading these books was a real eye opener for me.
+Digging into this topic was a real eye opener for me.
 The software development world is plagued with cargo cult and supposed best practices.
-We follow advises, but most often without verifying if they actually work!
-I believe that by applying the techniques in these books, we could create standard ways to measure the values of productivity, technical debt, quality, testing…
+We follow advices, but most often without verifying if they actually work!
+I believe we should start applying the techniques in these books.
+We could create standard ways to measure the values of productivity, technical debt, quality, testing…